networknt/light-doc/content/en/style/light-hybrid-4j/_index.md

 ### rpc-router

-rpc-router is a middleware handler that implement light-4j [handler interface][] and it will be inject into the request/response chain.
-It is responsible for parsing the incoming request body and then route to the request to the right handler to handle it.
-The handler will be implemented in one of the service jar file included into the server instance.
+rpc-router is a middleware handler that implements light-4j [handler interface][] and will be injected into the request/response chain.
+It is responsible for parsing the incoming request body and then routing the request to the right handler to handle it.
+The handler will be implemented in one of the service jar files included in the server instance.

 ### rpc-security